Goshiki Kotohime Japanese Maple

 The tiny, crinkled leaves of this miniature variety display shades of pink-rose in spring, turning striking yellow-orange in fall; interesting branches thicken at an early age; an ideal selection for gardens or containers

-Goshiki Kotohime Japanese Maple has attractive light green foliage which emerges rose in spring.
+Goshiki Kotohime Japanese Maple is primarily valued in the landscape or garden for its interestingly mounded form.
+It has attractive light green deciduous foliage which emerges rose in spring.
 The crinkled lobed palmate leaves are highly ornamental and turn outstanding shades of yellow and orange in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Goshiki Kotohime Japanese Maple is a dense multi-stemmed deciduous shrub with a mounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.